Architecture of mavkit-snoop¶

 In terms of code, this corresponds to applying \(n_i\) to cost_term

-module defines a hash-consing partial
+and beta-reducing.
+The Inference module defines a hash-consing partial

-evaluator Eval_to_vector
+evaluator Eval_to_vector:

 module Eval_to_vector = Beta_normalize (Hash_cons (Eval_linear_combination_impl))